mysql/mysql-sys/README.md

 cd /tmp/dbahelper/
 mysql -u user -p < ./ps_helper_<version>.sql

-Of if you would like to log in to the client:
+Or if you would like to log in to the client:

 cd /tmp/dbahelper/
 mysql -u user -p